This is a collection of random things that I use to varying degrees & frequencies, for a variety of applications.

 Deodorant

 Finding deodorant without toxic metals was a challenge.
 Metals in deodorants function by closing sweat pores and toxic metals also kill bacteria.
-But daily use of aluminum deodorant causes heavy metal bioaccumulation in the brain [r], and body [r] causing health problems.
+But daily use of aluminium deodorant causes heavy metal bioaccumulation in the brain [r], and body [r] causing health problems.
 This is why minerals like zinc & magnesium are better alternatives.

 $10 at chemist warehouse